urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 <br>

-* In this demo, we build a more advanced Transfer Hook program that requires the sender to pay a wSOL fee for every token transfer.
+* In this demo, we build a more advanced transfer hook program that requires the sender to pay a wSOL fee for every token transfer.

-* The wSOL transfers will be executed using a delegate that is a PDA derived from the Transfer Hook program (as the signature from the initial sender of the token transfer instruction is not accessible in the Transfer Hook program).
+* The wSOL transfers are executed using a delegate PDA-derived from the transfer hook program (as the signature from the initial sender of the token transfer instruction is not accessible).

 <br>